grafana/grafonnet/docs/grafonnet/query/azureMonitor.md

-Accepted values for `value` are AppInsightsGroupByQuery
+Accepted values for `value` are "AppInsightsGroupByQuery"

 ##### fn grafanaTemplateVariableFn.AppInsightsGroupByQuery.withMetricName